tomwhartung/jmws_protostar_idMyGadget/README.md

 For best results, install the jmws_mod_menu_idMyGadget module.

 This is required for the hamburger (aka.
 "PhoneBurger") and phone header and footer menus to work.
 Your joomla site may even whitescreen if you try to create a Hamburger Menu and this module is not present.

-## Status:
-The initial version of this template is complete, but thorough integration testing has been minimal, so there may be some rough edges.

-This project could serve as a good starting point for someone who wants to use Device Detection in the protostar template.

-#### Demo Article
-The [Protostar IdMyGadget Demo](http://joomoowebsites.com/index.php/demos/demos-joomla/joomla-templates/demo-protostar-idmygadget) article gives an example of how this template looks.

-Note that the configuration for that demo is unpolished and some fiddling with the configuration and a little CSS could go a long way in making it look much nicer.

 #### Future Work
 The goal of this project is to integrate IdMYGadget with the protostar default Joomla template, and keep changes to a minimum.